Working with Researchers

 View the report on the History tab of the Monitor Jobs page when you are done.
 The report shows the number of duplicates found.
 If this number is more then one, select Click to download report to see the potential duplicates in a CSV fileThe report checks for duplicates among affiliated and non-affiliated researchers using 1) identifier, 2) normalized names (case insensitive, punctuation ignored, middle names ignored unless different, wildcards used for initials, and diacritics compared to ASCII characters).Duplicate Job ReportThe report contains the following columns of information: Group Number, Researcher name, Affiliation type (internal/external), Academic units, Primary ID, Number of assets, Subjects, ORCID, and other Identifiers.

 Select Delete in the row actions list.
 Note that you cannot delete a researcher associated with an asset or grant.

 Deleting redundant unaffiliated researchers as a scheduled job

 Unaffiliated authors may become redundant when they are dissociated from any Esploro entities (such as assets).
-By default, Esploro deletes redundant unaffiliated researchers on a scheduled basis, using the new Delete Non-Affiliated Researchers job.
+By default, Esploro deletes redundant unaffiliated researchers who do not have assets, on a scheduled basis, using the new Delete Non-Affiliated Researchers job.
 The job does not delete users that were loaded using the non-affiliated researchers loader.
 To deactivate the job, please contact ExLibris.